0xsbeem/configs/README.md

 ## Pre-requisites

 * You must have fish installed at /usr/local/bin/fish (or at least there must be a symlink there).
 Alternatively you can run the install script with `fish install.fish`, but fish still needs to be installed.
-* You must have Mercurial installed
+* You must have Mercurial installed. `t`, the task management tool I use, is stored in a Mercurial repository.
+In current year.
+Can you believe it?

 To install these scripts, run the install.fish script.